kalyan21/generator-aem-flavour/README.md

 There is a new maven module called frontend where all the client libraries are stored.

 #### aem_components (Folder)
 All the global and component specific client libraries are placed inside components and global folders respectively.
-All the JS files have to be kept user scripts folder and SCSS has to be kept under styles folder.
-For reference go through how it’s been implemented for the components that are provided by this framework.
+All the JS files have to be kept under scripts folder and SCSS has to be kept under styles folder.
+For reference go through the components that are provided by this framework.

 #### gulpfile.js:
 Gulp is a build system that automates list of tasks.
 This is more or less like a maven build, which has list of tasks to be done.
 The task can be anything like compile SCSS, compile typescript, concatenate etc. For writing own task refer [gulp](http://gulpjs.com/) .